 Milano students seeking professional career entry, advancement, or a career change from one sector to another often find new positions during their course of study thanks to the credibility they gain as enrolled graduate students.

 Milano alumni serve around the world in the public, nonprofit, and private sectors, in local, national, and international organizations, in banking and public and private financial services.
 They serve emerging markets and under-served constituencies.
 They work in policy analysis, international development, arts management, community-based economic development, housing, child welfare, health care, education, environmental protection, and public advocacy.
 They are leaders for sustainable development, organizational change, and new urban initiatives.
+Explore career paths for graduates of all Milano School programs.

 Graduates of the Milano School find fulfilling careers in all three sectors.
 Many begin working in one sector and move to another or work in organizations that build strategic alliances and partnerships across sectors.
 Milano degrees prepare you to succeed in many professions, rather than limiting you to narrow expertise.
 At graduation, every student has a professional portfolio and highly developed analytical and managerial skills in his or her field of study.